-Leaves and pine needles getting you down?
+Are you tired of leaves and pine needles on your lawn?
 Me too.
-I’ve got some big maple and pine trees in my yard and they scatter leaves and needles all over my lawn.
+I’ve got some big maple and pine trees in my yard and they scatter leaves and needles all over the place.
 I’ve tried raking but it takes forever.
 Leaf blowers are too noisy and not nearly as effective as they should be for the money.

 Have you got the same problem?
 If you have a riding mower then hooking up the best lawn sweeper to it will save you plenty of time and make sweeping that lawn a breeze.